angnicholas/webdev-course/notes/c5-dev-backend.md

-# Example Set 2B.
-Local Library Backend Walkthrough
+# Module 5.
+Backend Code-along

-Follow these steps to build the Local Library site in a fresh directory.
-The finished code, for reference, is located in the ```example2-locallibrary/``` folder which you can refer to if you get stuck.
+Now, with the knowledge of how the backend is structured, we can build the Local Library site in a fresh directory (or build something totally new, it's up to you)!
+You can always refer to the local library code in ```example2-locallibrary/``` if you get stuck.

+## Workflow Overview
+- Step 1.
+Define your data model
+- Step 2.
+Define your API endpoints and expected behaviour
+- Step 3.
+Implement data model in models.py
+- Step 4.
+Implement APIs in views.py + urls.py
+- Step 5.
+Test using Postman or Requests

-## 1 Modelling (Paper work)
+## 1 Design Work

 1. Define a data model for a Library consisting of 2 objects: Books and Authors, with a foreign-key relationship.